SZD08/elk_Stack_project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it saves time and it prevents human errors.
+No configuration was performed manually, which is advantageous because it automates processes and prevents human errors.

 The playbook implements the following tasks: